craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/Kailkeep.md

 ##### Platform
 Each of the platforms depicts a Kobold giving something into a bowl.
 One shows a kobold willingly giving coins, another willingly giving food, another willingly giving their own blood, and another willingly giving books and scrolls.

+At the bottom of each of the platforms are drilled grates that quickly reveal only darkness.

 ###### Hidden Holes
-Along the platforms, small holes appear.
+Along the platforms, there are small drilled holes that lead down into a tube before turning and continuing elsewhere.
 These have no marking or indications of any kind other than their existence.

-These holes will dispense a necrotic gas (that deals 2d4 necrotic damage at the beginning of an occupant's turn) into the enclosed room upon the secondary trigger of the **Plates**.
+These holes will dispense a horrible gas into the enclosed room upon the secondary trigger of the **Plates**.
+This gas does 1d4 poison damage and 1d4 necrotic damage.
+It is not flammable.
+It is very slightly more dense than air.

+> ##### Tra[ ]

 ##### Hidden Trap Door
 In the center of the ceiling of this room is a thin line of space between the two blocks of sandstone that form the trapdoor the mechanisms of this room engage and disengage.